TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 These controls allow the **KookaBlockly** window to be minimises or maximised, and the KookBlockly application to be exited.

-If the KookBlockly script has not been saved before attempting to exit **KookaBlockly**, a prompt dialogue will appear providing an opportunity to save or not save the current script to a file.
+If the KookBlockly script has not been saved before attempting to exit **KookaBlockly**, a prompt dialogue will appear providing an opportunity to save or not save the current script to a file, as shown in :numref:`unsavedprompt`.

+.. _unsavedprompt:
 .. figure:: images/unsaved-exit-prompt.png
    :width: 200
    :align: center